095056/Luis/Termux-and-Android-10.md

 There is a number of other solutions that were suggested during [discussion](https://github.com/termux/termux-app/issues/1072).

+Please understand that we are not looking on other solutions beyond in-APK packaging anymore.
+We already have one (WIP currently) which will require minimal effort for maintaining and provide minimal feature loss.
+If you want to suggest your solution, provide the related pull requests and be ready to maintain it in case it will be accepted.

 | Name             | Compatibility with Google Play policy\* | Notes                             |
 |:-----------------|:---------------------------------------:|:----------------------------------|
 | Keep SDK 28      | Not as minimum target SDK level increases each year. | Will render Termux incompatible with new devices and kill project in future. |